atl-dhruva/geog/historicannex/README.md

   4. Enter the following command in the Command Prompt: "python3 -m http.server -b 127.0.0.42 8080" (no quotes)

-  6. Open a web browser and enter the following (as if you were trying to go to a website):
+  5. Open a web browser and enter the following (as if you were trying to go to a website):
      "http://127.0.0.42:8080" (no quotes).

 **You should see the Historic Annexation Table web app in your browser at this point.**

-  7. Navigate back to your Windows File Explorer folder called "historicannexations"
+  6. Navigate back to your Windows File Explorer folder called "historicannexations"

-  8. Right-click "index.html" and choose "Edit in Notepad".
+  7. Right-click "index.html" and choose "Edit in Notepad".
 (If you don't see this option, try "Open with > Notepad")

-  9. You can directly change the HTML, CSS, or JavaScript in this file.
+  8. You can directly change the HTML, CSS, or JavaScript in this file.

-  10. Press "Save", then refresh your browser at "http://127.0.0.42:8080" to preview the edits.
+  9. Press "Save", then refresh your browser at "http://127.0.0.42:8080" to preview the edits.

-  11. When you're happy with the edits, use GitHub to suggest the modifications to atl-dhruva using a pull request.
+  10. When you're happy with the edits, use GitHub to suggest the modifications to atl-dhruva using a pull request.

-**What to do if atl-dhruva is not available to push the updates you made**
+**What to do if atl-dhruva is not available to push updates**

-  12. Feel free to upload a clone of the modified "historicannex" project folder to your own account.
+  11. Feel free to upload a clone of the modified "historicannex" project folder to your own account.

-  13. To make the HTML page viewable on DCA's Annexations Hub, you need to share your project using GitHub Pages.
+  12. To make the HTML page viewable on DCA's Annexations Hub, you need to share your project using GitHub Pages.

-  14. You then need to use the URL of your Github Page as an iFrame in the Annexations Hub.
+  13. You then need to use the URL of your Github Page as an iFrame in the Annexations Hub.

-  15. There should already be an iFrame with atl-dhruva's GitHub Pages link; just substitute it for yours.
+  14. There should already be an iFrame with atl-dhruva's GitHub Pages link; just substitute it for yours.

+**Contact**
+gis@dca.ga.gov